geigr/ipytone/docs/scheduling.md

 event.humanize = 0.2
 ```

-Call `cancel` to remove it from the transport timeline
+Call `cancel` to remove it from the transport timeline:

 ```{code-cell} ipython3
 event.stop()